-A financial asset is held for trading if:

-- it has been acquired principally for the purpose of selling it in the near term; or - on initial recognition, it is part of a portfolio of identified financial instruments that the Group manages together and has evidence of a recent actual pattern of short-term profit-taking; or - it is a derivative (except for a derivative that is a financial guarantee contract or a designated and effective hedging instrument).
+- 3. MATERIAL ACCOUNTING POLICY INFORMATION (Continued) Financial instruments (Continued) Financial assets (Continued) Financial assets at FVTPL (Continued) A financial asset is held for trading if: - it has been acquired principally for the purpose of selling it in the near term; or - on initial recognition, it is part of a portfolio of identified financial instruments that the Group manages together and has evidence of a recent actual pattern of short-term profit-taking; or - it is a derivative (except for a derivative that is a financial guarantee contract or a designated and effective hedging instrument).

-Impairment of financial assets and other items subject to impairment assessment under HKFRS 9 The Group recognises a loss allowance for ECL on investments in debt instruments that are measured at amortised cost, finance lease receivables and contract assets.
+Impairment of financial assets and other items subject to impairment assessment under HKFRS 9 The Group recognises a loss allowance for ECL on investments in debt instruments that are measured at amortised cost and contract assets.
 The amount of ECL is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective financial instrument.